-Through the Koori Growing Old Well Study, we are gathering information from approximately 500 Aboriginal people aged 60 years and above living in cities, smaller towns and country areas in New South Wales.
+Through the Koori Growing Old Well Study, since 2008 we have been gathering information from over 300 Aboriginal people aged 60 years and above living in cities, smaller towns and country areas in New South Wales.